Loose Motion After Eating Sweets: Causes and How to Prevent It

 - Maintain regular meal timing

 Avoid heavy desserts late at night.
-Consistent sleep timing supports digestive balance.
+Consistent sleep timing supports digestive balance and overall gut health.
+You can also read about worst foods for gut health to further reduce sweet-related gut reactions.

 Excess sweet taste is considered heavy and Kapha-aggravating in Ayurveda.
 Overconsumption can weaken digestive fire (Agni), leading to loose stools or bloating.
 Moderation and mindful eating align with both traditional and modern views.